Generalized Glauber dynamics for inference in biology: Results

 \subsection{Range of possible dynamics of GGD}

 We now illustrate the range of possible dynamics generated by GGD, by simulating simple toy models of Ising or Potts spins (see Material and Methods for details on the simulations).
-We start by asking whether our illustrative example of a single spin variable with memory can generate non-Markovian tails of the waiting time distribution, as observed in the mice experiments (Fig.~\ref{fig_transition}B).
+We start by asking whether our illustrative example of a single spin variable with memory can generate non-Markovian tails of the waiting time distribution, as observed in the mice experiments (Fig.~\ref{fig_transition}(b)).
 We define a GGD for a single spin with an exponentially decaying memory kernel, $\Gamma(t) = A \exp(-t/\tau)$, where $\tau$ is the time scale of the self-memory, and compare to the classical Glauber dynamics ($A=0$).
 By construction, both dynamics predict the same steady state distribution, characterized by $\langle \sigma\rangle=\tanh(h)$ (see \sifigsingleisingmh).
-However, the GGD predicts a long tail in the waiting time distribution, whereas the naive Glauber dynamics yields an exponential distribution of waiting times (Fig.~\ref{fig:toy_model_works}B).
+However, the GGD predicts a long tail in the waiting time distribution, whereas the naive Glauber dynamics yields an exponential distribution of waiting times (Fig.~\ref{fig:toy_model_works}(b)).
 Thus, even a simple form of the memory kernel can create long memory effects similar to those observed in data.

 Second, we illustrate the model's ability to account for non-Markovian flow between states.
 In the Eco-HAB data, different mice have different levels of roaming---the ratio of probabilities of moving forward versus moving backward in two consecutive transitions.
-This effect is non-Markovian and arise from memory effects.
+This effect is non-Markovian and arise{\RV{s}} from memory effects.
 In the GGD, this memory can be encoded in non-diagonal elements of the $4\times 4$ matrix, $\Gamma(t)$.
 We define a GGD on a 4-state variable through a kernel $\Gamma(t)$ with cyclic symmetry and exponentially decaying terms (see detailed parametrization in \sisecggdsinglepotts).
-The model can generate a bias towards transitioning the next state (A$\to$ B$\to$ C) rather than coming back to the previous one (A$\to$ B$\to$ A), and this tendency is tuned by the strength $c$ of the off-diagonal elements of the memory kernel (Fig.~\ref{fig:toy_model_works}C).
+The model can generate a bias {\RV{between}} transitioning {\RV{to}} the next state (A$\to$ B$\to$ C) rather than coming back to the previous one (A$\to$ B$\to$ A), and this tendency is tuned by the strength $c$ of the off-diagonal elements of the memory kernel {\RV{with a maximum value of $P(A \to B \to C ) = 0.5$}} (Fig.~\ref{fig:toy_model_works}(c), {\RV{\sisecggdsinglepotts}}).